malicious-packages/core/README.md

 - `auto_verified` - package has no suspicious activity
 - `verified` / `unsound` / `malicious` could be assigned to a report after a manual check

-Use the following connection string to connect to local MongoDB instance: mongodb://root:123456@mongodb
+Use the following connection string to connect to local MongoDB instance: mongodb://root:123456@mongodb.
+Dump with more than 180000 reports (every package updated since June 1 2018) is available in `mongodb_dump`.

 ## RabbitMQ
 RabbitMQ is used to store packages which need to be checked.

 Use the following connection string to connect to local RabbitMQ instance: amqp://guest:123456@rabbitmq.
 RabbitMQ management UI is available at http://localhost:15672, credentials are guest / 123456.